droos86/Project/README.md

-# MOOD iOS APP
+# MOOD
 #### Video Demo:  <URL HERE>
 #### Description:
 ##### Summary

-Mood is a CS50 final project inspired by existing health and mental wellness apps.
+Mood is an iOS app inspired by existing health and mental wellness apps.
 It is designed and developed by Daniel Roos from Germany mainly using Xcode, SwiftUI, SQLite for data management, and SwiftCharts for data visualization.

 Apart from SQLite, I never used any of the aforementioned tools before, so it was a great additional learning experience that taking CS50 enabled.